 For 5 years following graduation I worked for ACRT, Inc out of Cuyahoga Falls, Ohio where I was a contract utility and urban forester.
 The urban forestry work was mostly inventory gathering for various cities.
 The days were long, but I got to see some great places and become familiar with the up and coming computerized inventory programs.
-Working as a utility forester was an excellent way to develop people skills and to learn the back roads.
+Things have come a long way since then!
+Working as a utility forester was an excellent way to develop communication skills and to learn the back roads.
 It was a difficult and stressful job, but I am grateful for the listening and negotiation techniques I developed during those years.

 Some of my most memorable experiences were while I was still at Purdue.
-Both Dr. Harvey Holt and Dr. Bill Chaney took me under their wing and hired me to help them and their graduate students with their work.
-I got to do lots of really crummy grunt jobs, but was rewarded with the opportunity to help do research that is important to our industry.
-They were both also kind enough to introduce me to many people who I have had opportunities to work with since.
+Both Dr. Harvey Holt and Dr. Bill Chaney took me under their wings and hired me to help them and their graduate students with their work.
+I got to do lots of dirty jobs, but was rewarded with the opportunity to help do important research for our industry.
+They were both kind enough to introduce me to many people who I have had opportunities to work with since.
 Dr. Holt was instrumental in helping me find my first job out of college and I consider him my mentor to this day.

 Since graduating from Purdue, I really appreciate the education and training I received.
-It was obvious my first year out of school that Purdue FNR is a cut above many other forestry curriculums in terms of computer skills, exploring multiple use management, and teaching its students how to make scientifically based forest management decisions.
+It was obvious my first year out of school that Purdue FNR is a cut above many other forestry curriculums in terms of computer skills, exploring multiple use management, and teaching its students how to make scientifically-based forest management decisions.
 Some advice to forestry students: take some urban forestry classes.
 It makes you much more marketable.
 Advice to urban forestry students: know traditional forestry.
 We are the front lines to urban voters.
 I routinely have to answer questions about "why the forests are burning" or "why are they cutting down all the trees."
-I feel as a forester that it is my responsibility to be able to address these issues when they arise.
-Get involved in both ISA and SAF and wear your Purdue gear proud!
+I feel as a forester that it is my obligation to be able to responsibly address these issues.
+Learn the basics and how to use non-computerized tools.
+Learn to read paper maps and navigate.
+Remember that there’s always more to learn and change is constant.
+Teaching and mentoring is a great way to learn and grow professionally.
+Get involved in both International Society of Arboriculture and Society of American Foresters.
+Wear your Purdue gear proud!

 Forestry has been a wonderful profession for me.
-The people I have worked with over the years have been terrific.
-I have found that most folks in forestry are family-oriented and understand the importance of balancing work with family life.
+I have worked with terrific people through the years.
+I have found that most folks in forestry and natural resources are family-oriented and understand the importance of balancing work with family life.